encodingx/binary/README.md

 ```

 ### Struct Tags
-The encoding of every struct field is determined by a struct tag
+The encoding of every struct field is determined by a compulsory struct tag
 of the following key and format:

 `bitfield:"<length>,<offset>"`